Multiple sclerosis attack happens when the immune system mistakenly produces inflammation.

 Then resolve slowly and the relapse will be symptomatic for about eight weeks from onset to recovery and the resolution is often complete.

-When to see a doctor for Multiple sclerosis attack?
+When to see a doctor for a Multiple sclerosis attack?

 He’ll ask about your symptoms many MS conditions cause the same symptoms.